mr-perseus/permaculture/README.md

 The extension ID is visible in the extension's url: partners.shopify.com/<PARTNER_ID>/apps/<APP_ID>/extensions/product_subscription/<EXTENSION_ID>/settings

 Push the extension: run `shopify push`

+You can now add Subscriptions to a product on the product's edit screen: <YOUR_STORE>.myshopify.com/admin/products/

 # Download GraphQL schema